by Ian Harvey

 This type of stock trader can have a longer term approach to trading.
 They will try to find a great up trending stock, buy it and ride it until the trend changes.
 After all if a stock keeps going up wouldn’t it be great to just buy it and let it double, triple, do what it does.

 Because up trending stocks go through stages of higher highs and higher lows these traders should have a loose stop and should not be worried about outside factors such as their stock being overextended, as long as the stock is still going up.

 Range-bound trading is a purely technical method of predicting a stock's short-term highs and lows.
 Range-bound traders are more active in a range-bound market, where they trade stocks within a defined channel.
-A more detailed explanation about range-bound traders is available HERE.

 For information on Strategies for a Range-bound Market! - click here.